astianmuchui/NexThings-Core/README.md

 # Foreword
 It was a bit hard to define the idea at the beginning, but this project fundamentally became about curiosity, the curiosity to build something different, think different, work something long-term, to see what it takes.
-And thus how we arrived here.
+And thus we arrived here.

 # NexThings IoT Core